Showing posts with label Religion. Show all posts

 Pinker makes an additional point that is deeply relevant to religious life: people do not always want knowledge to become common knowledge.
 They often go to great lengths to ensure that even if everyone privately knows something, no one is forced to publicly acknowledge it.
 Many communities function because people collude, tacitly, in not pressing certain questions to the point of explicitness.
 The moment a doubt is spoken plainly, it stops being a private flicker and becomes a social event.
 It demands response.
 It forces alignment.
 It threatens the shared story.

-I can't help but think there are many private doubts about very alarming world events that members of large partisan groups are having in parts of the world today, but few people within these communities have the willingness to speak their doubts out loud, since they would risk losing the support of their community.
-It reminds me of the fairy tale The Emperor's New Clothes--this story is especially apt to our modern times, since many of truths of the current world situation are so obvious that a very young child would be able to understand them clearly, and perhaps the innocence and humility of a child's voice is exactly what is needed to be convincing to those currently unwilling to speak the truth.
+I can't help but think there are many private doubts about very alarming world events that members of large partisan groups are having in parts of the world today, but few people within these communities have the willingness--or courage--to speak their doubts out loud, since they would risk losing the support of their community.
+I think in particular of a well-known world leader who is often in the news.
+It reminds me of the fairy tale The Emperor's New Clothes--this story is especially apt to our modern times, since many of truths of the current world situation and of the behavioural problems of major leaders are so obvious that a very young child would be able to understand them clearly.
+Perhaps the innocence and humility of a child's voice is exactly what is needed to be convincing to those currently unwilling to speak the truth.
 Furthermore, one definition of heroism, in my opinion, is having the willingness to speak one's private knowledge of the truth to a group that might at least initially reject you for it.

 In practice, a religious community often survives not by answering every question, but by managing which questions are ok to ask.